-While, therefore, I partly discuss my religious scruple in my own mind, and partly avail myself of the counsels of the priests, a novel and perfectly admirable circumstance took place: for I found that I was only initiated in the mysteries of the Goddess, but not in those of the great God, and supreme Father of the Gods, the invincible Osiris.
-For though the nature of their divinity and religion is connected, or rather is transcendently

-22 There are instances among the ancients of extraordinary celerity in travelling.
-Alexander, to suppress the rebellion of the Arici, travelled with his army six hundred stadia in two days, i.e. each day seventy-two miles.
+While, therefore, I partly discuss my religious scruple in my own mind, and partly avail myself of the counsels of the priests, a novel and perfectly admirable circumstance took place : for I found that I was only initiated c There are instances among the ancients of extraordinary celerity in travelling.
+Alexander, to suppress the rebellion of the Arici, travelled with his army six hundred studia in two days, i. e. each day seventy-two miles.
 Julius Cæsar used to travel commonly one hundred Roman miles in a day, as we are informed by Suetonius.
-Curio, according to Appian, travelled with Cæsar's letters three thousand three hundred stadia in three days, i.e. three hundred and seventy-seven English miles.
+Curio, according to Appian, travelled with Cæsar's letters three thousand three hundred stadia in three days, i. e. three hundred and seventy-seven English miles.
 And Tiberius Nero, as we are informed by Pliny, travelled with three chaises in one day and one night, a journey of two hundred miles, to see his brother when he was sick.

-23 i.e. Rome, which was considered to be the seat of the Gods, and the true name of which it was not lawful to enunciate even in the performance of sacred rites.
+d i.e. Rome, which was considered to be the seat of the Gods, and the true name of which it was not lawful to enunciate even in the performance of sacred rites.

-24 The temple of Isis was in the Campus Martius, whence she was called Campensis.
-It is said by Porphyry, in his life of Plotinus, that the Egyptian priest who evocated the peculiar demon of Plotinus, could at that time find no other pure place in Rome adapted to that purpose, than the temple of Isis.
+• The temple of Isis was in the Campus Martius, whence she was called Campensis.
+It is said by Porphyry, in his life of Plotinus, that the Egyptian priest who evocated the peculiar damon of Plotinus, could at that time find no other pure place in Rome adapted to that purpose, than the temple of Isis.

-25 Because he had been initiated in the mysteries of Isis at Corinth.
+Because he had been initiated in the mysteries of Isis at Corinth.